KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 functions or their parameters, but simply calls the ICDs entry-point for that function.
 There are specific additional interface requirements an ICD needs to comply with that are not part of any requirements from the Vulkan specification.
-These addtional requirements are versioned to allow flexibility in the future.
+These additional requirements are versioned to allow flexibility in the future.

-#### Windows and Linux ICD Negotiation
+#### Windows, Linux and MacOS ICD Negotiation

 ##### Version Negotiation Between Loader and ICDs